Mark Caruthers holds a Bachelor's degree in Geography and History from the University of Arkansas (Fayetteville).

-On the 18th of August, the Japanese again used the cover of darkness to land a special naval landing force led by Colonel Ichiki who was assigned the task of dealing with the marines on Guadalcanal.
+On the 18th of August, the Japanese would again use the cover of darkness to land a special naval landing force, led by Colonel Ichiki, who was assigned the task of dealing with the marines on Guadalcanal.

 The Japanese moved their men at night via fast-moving destroyers, by doing this they would escape attacks from American aircraft, enabling them to land large quantities of men and equipment to the east and west of the American positions at Henderson Field.